idriss-crypto/ts-library/readme.md

 Params:

 * tag (string) - identifier for wallet.
 See below for options.
-Contact us https://discord.gg/RJhJKamjw5 to add additional tags.
+Contact us on [Discord](https://discord.gg/RJhJKamjw5) to add additional tags.
-* identifier (string) - email or phone number with country code
+* identifier (string) - email, phone number with country code or @twitter handle (including "@")
 * address (string) - address to be linked with identifier+secret_word
-* secretWord(string, optional) -
+* secretWord(string, optional) - to be appended to identifier when using the resolver

 returns: